cirosantilli/linux-cheat/file-permissions.md

 If you also have execute permissions to all of the parent dirs then you can:

-- cd into dir (every process has current dir informatio associated to it)
+- `cd` into dir (every process has current dir information associated to it)
 - access items in dir if their permissions let also you, for example modify file data.
 - modify item list (add rename remove) *if w bit is also on*

 The above can be done even if `r` is off.